 What is credit card churning?

-However, credit card churning can lead to negative listings on your credit file, impact on your credit score and make it harder to get approved for new cards or loans in the future.
-So, before deciding if you want to collect points through churning, let's take a look at the finer points of this strategy.
+However, credit card churning leaves hard enquires your credit file and can impact your credit score and make it harder to get approved for new cards or loans in the future.
+So, before deciding if you want to collect points by credit card churning, let's take a look at the finer details of this strategy.

 How does credit card churning work?